 The automated bias correction software (Peterson and Easterling, 1994; Easterling and Peterson, 1995) used to detect and adjust for documented and undocumented inhomogeneities in the GHCN-Monthly version 2 monthly temperature dataset is available via ftp at:

 Please refer to the README text file in this directory for information on this software.

-Please provide acknowledgement to NOAA's National Climatic Data Center and the version 2 publication:
+Please provide acknowledgement to NOAA's National Centers for Environmental Information and the version 2 publication:

 - Peterson, T.C., and R.S.
 Vose, 1997: An overview of the Global Historical Climatology Network temperature database.
 Bulletin of the American Meteorological Society, 78 (12), 2837-2849